 There is also an increase in symptoms among patients with schizophrenia.
 This is due to a number of factors including poor oral health and psychological factors as well as use of antipsychotic medication.

 TMDs are thought to have a multifactorial aetiology but the pathophysiology is not well understood.
-Causes can be classified into factors affecting the joint itself and factors affecting the muscles and joint function.
-The American Academy of Orofacial Pain has also produced a diagnostic classification.
+The causes are likely to be complex and multifactorial, and may include:

 Factors affecting muscles and joint function - myofascial pain and dysfunction